Yedomon/plastomics101/README.md

 Parler du nombre de duplicated genes in IR pour chaque species et aussi the nombre de gene ayant d'introns pour chaque especies.

+## Phylogenetic Analysis of Sesamum and Ceratotheca Chloroplast Genomes

 ## Codon usage analysis

 Codon usage bias was examined by computing the Relative Synonymous Codon Usage (RSCU) ([Sharp and Cowe (1991)](https://onlinelibrary.wiley.com/doi/10.1002/yea.320070702)).
 RSCU represents the observed frequency of a codon divided by the expected frequency.
-A lack of bias is noted for the RSCU values close to 1.
+A lack of bias referred to those codons with RSCU values close to 1.
+Globally, slight variation of RSCU were found within Sesamum and Cerathoteca species (Figure Heat map of relative synonymous codon usage (RSCU) values among Sesamum and Cerathoteca species.).
+A total of 27 core codons exhibited RSCU > 1, of which 24 were adenine/thymine-ending codons, one guanine-ending codons and two cytosine-ending codons.
+In contrast, guanine- or cytosine-ending codons mostly exhibited RSCU < 1.
+The most biased codon was found for the stop codon TAA (RSCU = 1.55 +/- 0.01) while the less biased was detected for the stop codon TAG (RSCU = 0.69 +/- 0.01).
+Similar trend of A-T biased condon usgae was observed for others plant species []

+Interestingly, by examining the heatmap with species cluster, the phylogenetic tree topology is concordant with the coding sequence based tree inferencwe; indicating a close relatioship between, S. angolense (2n = 32) and S. radiatum (2n = 64).
+The inference of the species taxonomic placement and phylogenetic relationship using RSCU have been used for Biebersteiniaceae, Nitrariaceae, and members [(Chi et al 2020)](https://www.mdpi.com/2223-7747/9/11/1605), [(Gao et al 2019)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0218817).
+Therefore, investigation RSCu could help to estimate thephylogenetic relationship in a species complex.

+.
 The highest RSCU values superior to 1 were observed in ......
 The majority were adeniiine codons while the RSCU values < 1 correspond to guianine-  or cyosine ending codons. (fIGURE x, supplementary file x).
 By examining the heatmap with species cluster, a close relatioship between, S. angolense (2n = 32) and S. radiatum (2n = 64) was noted, indicating a potential evolutionnary relationship with regards to codon usage rate.

+Slight differences were found in the relative synonymous codon usage (RSCU) among the five species (Figure 4).
+RSCU > 1 was found for 30 identical codons, of which 29 were A/T‐ending codons (except for UUG) and RSCU < 1 for 32 identical codons, of which 29 were C/G‐ending codons (except AUA, CUA and UGA).
+The highest RSCU value was recorded for UUA and the lowest for CUC, both encode leucine.
+To conclude, UUA was positively biased, while CUC was negatively biased.
+Figure 4.
+Heat map of relative synonymous codon usage (RSCU) values among the five species.